lshaoqin/aichallenge/README.md

 - `predictions`: Whether to predict the adoption speed of the pets in the dataset using the trained models
 - `predictions_filename`: The path to the dataset to make predictions on
 - `predictions_output_filename`: The path to save the predictions to.
 The script will output the original dataset with the predictions appended as new columns

+## Choice/evaluation of models
+The gradient boosting model was chosen for its accuracy (0.416) against the other models.
+Gradient boosting tends to perform well on tabular data which fits our dataset, and it is a strong choice which has won many competitions.
+I think further tuning of the hyperparameters could even further increase the accuracy of the model.

+The CNN model was chosen for both its accuracy (0.374) and speed over the LSTM model.
+I suspect that this may be because of insufficient tuning of the LSTM model however, since LSTM models are known to perform well on text data.
+Nevertheless, the CNN model as of now trains at a much faster rate and achieves better accuracy too.
+This makes sense because the convolution layer can capture features in the text data which means more data is extracted for the later layers to work on.

+It was a pity I couldn't successfully combine the predictions of the two models, as they yielded worse results when combined than when used individually.
+However, I think there is some merit to keeping the models separate especially as the CNN model can serve as a benchmark highlighting that a certain description could potentially be improved.
+The gradient boosting model can then be used for recommendation, including to identify which pets may need to be displayed to users more to get adopted.